-Since "Special Protected Nature Area (SPNA)" is most strictly regulated in Russia, Daursky Nature Reserve as well is regulated by the Federal Law of Special Protected Natural Areas which was established in March 1995.
-All activities in SPNA is prohibited except activities permitted by the Daursky NR Management Office.
-Once a specific region are designated as SPNA, all residents should give up all rights and relocate to a different area.
+Since "Special Protected Nature Area (SPNA)" is most strictly regulated in Russia, the Daursky Nature Reserve as well is regulated by the Federal Law of Special Protected Natural Areas which was established in March 1995.
+All activities in SPNA are prohibited except activities permitted by the Daursky NR Management Office.
+Once a specific region is designated as SPNA, all residents should give up all rights and relocate to a different area.

-Regulations applied to "Federal Nature Refuge (FNR)" are more relaxed compared to those applied for SPNA.
-For instance, existing land ownership and land usage in FNR may be removed or retained.
-In case of two FNRs located in the buffer zone of Daursky Nature Reserve, land ownership and land usage are retained, which cause certain limits for the management office to control land usage.
+Regulations applied to "Federal Nature Refuge (FNR)" are more relaxed compared to those applied for SPNA, and existing land ownership and land usage in FNR may be removed or retained.
+For instance, for two FNRs located in the buffer zone of the Daursky Nature Reserve, land ownership and land usage are retained, which in turn cause certain limits for the management office to control land usage.